EESSI/docs/docs/test-suite/writing-portable-tests.md

     scale = parameter(SCALES.keys())
 ```

-the `SCALES` constant (TODO: API reference) contains a set of default scales at which we run all tests.
+the `SCALES` [constant](https://github.com/EESSI/test-suite/blob/main/eessi/testsuite/constants.py) contains a set of default scales at which we run all tests.
 For our `mpi4py` example, that is sufficient.

 !!! note
     It might be that particular tests do not make sense at certain scales.
 An example is code that only has multithreading, but no multiprocessing support, and is thus only able to run on a single node.
 In that case, we filter the set of `SCALES` down to only those where `num_nodes = 1`, and parameterize the test across those scales: